Three charts on education levels by race and ethnicity

 USAFacts’ 2023 State of the Union in Numbers features a detailed look at Americans’ highest levels of education.
-Included is this chart which uses Census Bureau and National Center of Education Statistics data to visualize educational attainment through the lens of race.
+Included is this chart which uses Census Bureau and National Center of Education Statistics (NCES) data to visualize educational attainment through the lens of race.

 The chart on student educational attainment has three sections separated by race and ethnicity: The percentage who graduated high school in 2014, the percentage who enrolled in college that same year, and the percentage of that same cohort who graduated from two-year or four-year college programs.